oyanzhi/tp/docs/UserGuide.md

 <br>

-### Deleting a person : `delete`
+### Deleting a client : `delete`

-Deletes a specified person from FinHub.
+Deletes a specified client from FinHub.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:

-* `list` followed by `delete 2` deletes the 2nd person in FinHub.
+* `list` followed by `delete 2` deletes the 2nd client in FinHub.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 <br>

 ### Adding a reminder : `reminder`

-Adds a reminder to the specified person in FinHub.
+Adds a reminder to the specified client in FinHub.

 Format: `reminder CLIENT_INDEX h/HEADER d/DEADLINE`

-* Adds a reminder to the person at the specified `CLIENT_INDEX`.
+* Adds a reminder to the client at the specified `CLIENT_INDEX`.
 * A reminder consists of a `HEADER` which describes the task or event, and a `DEADLINE` which indicates when it's due.
 * `DEADLINE` should be in the format: `yyyy-MM-dd HH:mm`
-* `CLIENT_INDEX` refers to the index number of the person shown in the displayed person list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
 * `CLIENT_INDEX` **must be a positive integer** 1, 2, 3, …​
 * Both the header and deadline must be provided.
 * Only one reminder can be added at a time.
-* More than one reminder can be added to each person.
+* More than one reminder can be added to each client.

 Examples: